ema-rose/chess/README.md

 This repository is a collection of short games and test files.

-The purpose of the chessboard, is to create a game with built in bugs that your player is unable to identify.
+The purpose of the _chessboard_, is to create a game with built in bugs that your player is unable to identify.

 The opponent will create test cases from a stub provided to them in an effort